admost/AMR/README.md

 AMR calculates eCPM rates itself.
 The system counts each impression with same methodology and uses only revenue data of ad networks as base; compares apples to apples.
 So, the order of ad networks in the waterfall is very accurate.

 ## What is the pricing model of AMR?

-AMR is free of a charge for the first month.
-AMR charge commission fee for the total earning after first month.
-The commission rate is %10 of the total monthly revenue up to first $100.000 and 5% over $100.000.
-We assert app publishers increase their revenues till 50% to 300% by using AMR.
+AMR is free of a charge for the three months.
+AMR charge commission fee for the total earning after third month.
+The commission rate is %5 of the total monthly revenue.
+We assert app publishers increase their revenues till 100% by using AMR.

-For instance, your current mobile ad revenue is $50K and with the AMR integration;
+For instance, your current mobile ad revenue is $100K and with the AMR integration;

-Scenario 1 (Worst Case): The revenue increased by 50% and reached to $75K.
-Your net revenue is $67.5K with 10%($7.5K) commission rate cut-off.
-Net revenue increased by 35%.
+The revenue increased by 50% and reached to $150K.
+Your net revenue is $142.5K with 5%($7.5K) commission rate cut-off.
+Net revenue increased by 42.5

-Scenario 2 (Normal Case): The revenue increased by %200 and reached to $150K.
-Your net revenue is $137.5K with 10% for first $100K tier($10K) and 5% for second 50K tier($2.5K), totally $12.5K comission rate cut-off.
-Net revenue increased by 175%.

 ## What is the termination period?

 App owners can terminate the contract anytime they want.

 Admost can terminate the contract if the invoices are not paid in 60 days.